realAndi/Covid19-Tracker/README.md

 Requires Nodejs 12.x obviously.

 # How to use the bot?
-Simply join a voice channel as an admin and type !cv cases.
+Simply join a voice channel with the permissions to manage channels and type !cv cases.
 Feel free to type !cv help to view all commands.
+Be sure the bot has access to view the channels so it can update!

 # Why is your code so sloppy?
 I am extremely new to Javascript so I am still unfamiliar with how anything works.
 Coming from just Java, C# and C++, this feels a little different.
 As for my bad programming practices, I plan on fixing everything in the near future, this was just something to teach myself!